AdaCore/xmlada/docs/sax.rst

 As you can see, there is a number of events even for a very small file.
-However, you can easily choose to ignore the events you don't care about, for instance the ones related to namespace handling.
+However, you can easily choose to ignore the events you don’t care about, for instance the ones related to namespace handling.

 Examples